Republicans begin to join impeachment push

 Kinzinger added, “If these actions . . . are not worthy of impeachment, then what is an impeachable offense?”

-A senior administration official said the White House expects at least a dozen House Republicans to support impeachment.
+A senior administration official said the White House expects at least a dozen Republicans to support impeachment in the likely House vote Wednesday.
 The White House is rudderless, unwilling or unable to mount any defense other than saying that Trump will already be leaving next week, two administration officials said, speaking on the condition of anonymity to disclose internal dynamics.

 Trump, banned from Twitter, for the first time lacks the ability to aim angry tweets at those who oppose him, and White House officials conceded that he has few ways to stem the tide.
-He has asked Sen. Lindsey O. Graham (S.C.) to urge fellow Republicans to oppose impeachment, an official said
+He has asked Sen. Lindsey O. Graham (S.C.) to urge fellow Republicans to oppose impeachment, an official said.

 The Republican statements supporting impeachment — which came after Trump delivered remarks earlier Tuesday expressing no regret for his actions — represented a watershed moment.
-They signaled high-level GOP concern about the role of Trump and other party leaders in spreading conspiracy theories about the recent election, and reflected how much the political landscape has shifted since Trump was acquitted in his first impeachment trial last February.
+They signaled high-level GOP concern about the roles of Trump and other party leaders in spreading conspiracy theories about the election, and reflected how much the political landscape has shifted since Trump was acquitted in his first impeachment trial last February.

+In another potential sign of a changing atmosphere, Sen. Charles E. Grassley (R-Iowa), chairman of the Senate Finance Committee, scheduled a confirmation hearing for treasury secretary-designate Janet L. Yellen, after weeks of delays in setting hearings for Biden’s Cabinet picks.

 Meanwhile, Senate Majority Leader Mitch McConnell (R-Ky.) has been telling associates since the attack that Trump probably committed impeachable offenses, as first reported by the New York Times.
 McConnell, a close adviser said, has not decided how he will vote on impeachment and wants to hear the case first.